San Francesco, Valfornace

 San Francesco is a Roman Catholic church and convent located inside the municipality of Valfornace, province of Macerata, region of Marche, Italy.

 History

 The church was erected in 14th century, but along with the adjacent convent, underwent many reconstructions.
 Beyond the apse rises a belltower.
 The church has corner buttresses and has a trussed wooden roof, and has a 19th-century copy of the venerated Crucifix of San Damiano di Assisi.
 Tradition holds that this church once held the original, but that it was destroyed by a fire in 1892.
 The church has a single nave with lateral altars.
 Restorations in the 20th century uncovered frescoes in the apse and nave walls attributed to Cola di Pietro.
 A fresco depicting the Madonna della Misericordia is attributed to Girolamo Di Giovanni di Camerino.

+The church of San Francesco in 1824 was annexed to a "country casino" owned by the Conforti nobili di Camerino family (1), it was accessible directly from inside the farmhouse/villa through the entrance located in the bell tower/sacristy.

+On August 23, 1824, Antonio Conforti, nobleman of Camerino, married to Agnese De Angelis, who after his death had the Notary Domenico Melchiorri of Camerino dimine a detailed inventory of the assets of both the farmhouse/villa and the church that was public but still remained the property of the Conforti family.